-Who: Tourism organizations When: Next five years Resources: Business funding, city economic development funds
+Who: Tourism organizations

-Expand the tourism marketing budget to match comparable destinations.
+Resources: Business funding, city economic development funds

-Maximize city tourism marketing efforts through increased coordination between city organizations.
+- > Expand the tourism marketing budget to match comparable destinations. - > Maximize city tourism marketing efforts through increased coordination between city organizations. - >Invest in cultural creation and activity to support the main product of the tourism industry, culture. - 2.
+Invest in new forms of tourism and attractions that complement current offerings to increase the tourism market.

->Invest in cultural creation and activity to support the main product of the tourism industry, culture.
+Who: tourism entities, private business, the Office of Cultural Economy

-2. Invest in new forms of tourism and attractions that complement current offerings to increase the tourism market.
+When: Medium term

-Who: tourism entities, private business, the Office of Cultural Economy When: Medium term Resources: city staff time, private investments
+Resources: city Staff time, private investments